 Years ago Christian Ouwens saw a painting of ten meters long at the restaurant of Tate Modern in London.
 The canvas envisioned an imaginative world: birds, plants, deers and trees, a symbiosis that lives on in the mind of the viewer.
 Again and again Ouwens returned to the museum to see the painting, until he eventually decided to contact the artist for a collaboration.

-The exhibition shows impressive paintings and will be visible at the gallery during the summer.
+The exhibition will be visible at the gallery until October 21.

 Click here to visit the overview page of James Aldridge.